 How To Keep Mice Out Of The House

-The best method of mouse control is preventing the problem in the first place.
+The best method of mouse control in North, South, East or West London is preventing the problem in the first place.
 You can do easy mouse proofing around your home without having to spend too much money.
 Remember that you want to get rid of mice as quickly as possible, because of the dangers mice cause.
 Here are our top tips on mice prevention that you can use around your UK home.

 - Remove food sources – Mice need food constantly to survive, which is one of the main reasons they may infest your home.
 Removing any food sources around your home will make an infestation far less likely to happen.
 Simply cleaning away crumbs and keeping on top of the housework will go a long way to preventing mice.